OData/odata.net/tools/perf/ResultsComparer/README.md

 * results for different target frameworks (eg. .NET Core 3.1 vs 5.0)

 All you need to provide is:
-* `--type` - the type of reports to compare, Examples `bdn`, `vsAllocs`, `vsFuncAllocs` (learn more below).
+* `--type` - the type of reports to compare, Examples `bdn`, `vsTypeAllocs`, `vsFuncAllocs` (learn more below).
 If not provided, the tool will attempt to auto-detect based on the input files.
 * `--base` - path to folder/file with baseline results
 * `--diff` - path to folder/file with diff results
 * `--threshold`  - threshold for Statistical Test.
 Examples: 5%, 10ms, 100ns, 1s